iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Convex Functions Central Hub.md

 ---
 ### **Characterization for Convex Functions**

 For all convex function, some of them will have gradient.
 The gradient might not be Lipschitz, because there exists convex function whose gradient is Uniform Continuous but not Lipschitz Continuous.

-For the smooth case, please refer to [[Gradient, Hessian Characterization of Convexity]], where we present most of the important properties for convex function that has gradient to them, for the epigraphical characterizations of convex functions and convexity preserving operations on function, visit [[../CVX Geometry/Convexity Preserving Operations for Functions]].
+- For the smooth case, please refer to [[Gradient, Hessian Characterization of Convexity]].
+- For epigraphical characterizations of convex functions and their convexity preserving operations, visit: [[../CVX Geometry/Convexity Preserving Operations for Functions]].